National Call for the Republic: Ideology

-With an ambition to unite social conservatives and left-wing supporters of Catalan independence, the party is a big tent and mass movement organisation with the main ideology of supporting Catalan independence and the establishment of a new Catalan Republic.
+With an ambition to unite social conservatives and left-wing supporters of Catalan independence, the party was a big tent and mass movement organisation with the main ideology of supporting Catalan independence and the establishment of a new Catalan Republic.
 It aims at serving as the umbrella for a single Catalan independence list, establishing a structure that mirrors the Scottish National Party, while some analysts have described it as "convergent peronism" and as a mixture of Chantal Mouffe's "populist moment and a reminiscence of the CDC's political project in the 1980s and 1990s which endep up identifying Jordi Pujol as the bulwark of Catalan nationalism.
 Former Catalan minister Ferran Mascarell argued that it intended to "transcend" political parties, whereas Together for Catalonia's spokesperson Gemma Geis claimed that it was "a tool" comprising "individual adhesions" and "not a political structure with party representative quotas".
-Internally, the party is said to possess three main ideological currents: left-wing, social democracy and liberalism.
+Internally, the party was said to possess three main ideological currents: left-wing, social democracy and liberalism.

 Other pro-independence political parties, such as Republican Left of Catalonia (ERC) and the Popular Unity Candidacy (CUP), have repeatedly ruled out joining the CNxR, perceiving it as an hostile movement ultimately seeking to dilute them into Puigdemont's personal political project.
 Puigdemont's original party, the Catalan European Democratic Party (PDeCAT)—direct successor to the late CDC—was also resistant to dilute itself into the CNxR, despite the joint participation of PDeCAT and Crida members in the JxCat alliance contesting the 2019 two Spanish general elections, local elections and that year's European Parliament election.